Harthill Core Team

 Dorian Baroni BA MBA

-Dorian brings over 25 years of global experience as an executive, systemic change thought leader, leadership development consultant, and coach to her partnership with Harthill and Fujitsu GOLD.
+Dorian brings over 25 years of global experience as an executive, systemic change thought leader, leadership development consultant, and coach.
 Prior to her consulting career of the past seven years, she worked within Morgan Stanley, Procter & Gamble and BP.

 Originally from Italy, she has lived and worked in the UK, the US, Continental Europe and Venezuela, and is a dual citizen of Italy and the US.
 Dorian has worked in a range of business functions: Information System, Marketing, Strategy and Leadership Development/Talent.